 [Explained] Current and Voltage required to charge a Battery

-Hey, again we are here to discuss a very important topic that is charging voltage for the battery.
+Hey, again we are here to discuss a very important topic which is charging voltage for the battery.
 In this article, I have tried to clear your all doubts about battery charging voltage.
-There are so many questions like how much voltage required to charge a 6V or 12V or 24V battery, what happened if we give high charging voltage to a battery, how can I charge a battery fastly.
+There are so many questions like how much voltage is required to charge a 6V or 12V or 24V battery, what happens if we give high charging voltage to a battery, and how can I charge a battery quickly.
 So we will discuss all of these about battery charging.
 Please note that here all data are given for general understanding purposes only.
 Whenever you going to charge a battery, first read properly the manual for that battery provided by the supplier.

 What is the charging of a battery?

-A battery is an electrical energy storing device that can store electrical energy in form of ion or chemical bonding.
+A battery is an electrical energy-storing device that can store electrical energy in the form of ion or chemical bonding.
 So when we connect a load with a battery it converts its ion or chemical bonds into electrical energy and delivers electrical energy to the load, this is called discharging of the battery.

-When we connect the battery with a power supply or apply enough voltage across the battery it will consume electrical energy then convert into ion or chemical bonds and store it.
-So the process of storing electrical energy into a battery is called charging of the battery.
-Remember that lead-acid batteries are store electrical energy in form of chemical bonds whereas Lithium-Ion and Lithium Polymer batteries are store electrical energy in form of ion.
+When we connect the battery to a power supply or apply enough voltage across the battery it will consume electrical energy then convert it into ion or chemical bonds and store it.
+So the process of storing electrical energy in a battery is called charging of the battery.
+Remember that lead-acid batteries store electrical energy in the form of chemical bonds whereas Lithium-Ion and lithium-polymer batteries store electrical energy in the form of ions.

-How much voltage required to charge a 6V battery?
+How much voltage is required to charge a 6V battery?

-Voltage requirement for charging of a 6V battery depends on different factors such as types of battery, cell type, handling and storing temperature, charging types, etc. Anyway, we will discuss it after, now let's know how much voltage require to charge a 6V battery,
+The voltage requirement for charging of a 6V battery depends on different factors such as type of battery, cell type, handling and storing temperature, charging types, etc. Anyway, we will discuss it after, now let's know how much voltage is required to charge a 6V battery,

 Lead Acid Battery:

-• At a very low operating temperature(0 to -30 degree) 8.01V to 8.28V float voltage or 7.32V standby voltage required for a lead-acid battery.
+- At a very low operating temperature(0 to -30 degrees) 8.01V to 8.28V float voltage or 7.32V standby voltage is required for a lead-acid battery.

-• At a medium operating temperature(10 to 30 degree) 7.2V to 7.5V float voltage or 6.78V standby voltage required for a lead-acid battery.
+- At a medium operating temperature(10 to 30 degrees) 7.2V to 7.5V float voltage or 6.78V standby voltage is required for a lead-acid battery.

-• At a high operating temperature(30 to 60 degree) 6.75V to 7.05V float voltage required or 6.6V standby voltage for a lead-acid battery.
+- At a high operating temperature(30 to 60 degrees) 6.75V to 7.05V float voltage is required or 6.6V standby voltage for a lead-acid battery.

 Lithium-Ion and Lithium Polymer Battery:

-To properly charge a 6V Li-ion or Li-Polymer battery you should be required voltage around 7V to 8.4V at a nominal temperature and that voltage must be hold until the charge current has dropped to 10% of the initial charge current.
+To properly charge a 6V Li-ion or Li-Polymer battery you should be required to voltage around 7V to 8.4V at a nominal temperature and that voltage must be held until the charge current has dropped to 10% of the initial charge current.

-How much voltage required to charge a 12V battery?
+How much voltage is required to charge a 12V battery?

-Now, let's go to know how much voltage required to charge a 12V battery,
+Now, let's go to know how much voltage is required to charge a 12V battery,

 Lead Acid Battery: